perticascatalin/Research/RelationalPROG/2_in_depth.md

 Needed to install torch and torchvision.
 The code cannot run with tourch installed without CUDA enabled.
 Solved by removing `model.cuda()`.

+Checking a package version: eg. `import tensorflow as tf`, `tf.__version__`.

-Finally, managed to run the code for extracting features, but since it's not running on GPUs, this process can be quite lenghty, estimated at around 4 hours for the whole dataset.
+Finally, managed to run the code for extracting features (using python2 because python 3 has tf version too much ahead), but since it's not running on GPUs, this process can be quite lenghty, estimated at around 4 hours for the whole dataset.
 So I limit the number of images from 70000 to 3000 just to see what happens.

+`python2 main.py --expName "clevrExperiment" --train --trainedNum 3000 --testedNum 3000 --epochs 25 --netLength 4 @configs/args.txt`

 #### 3. Deep Coder: Learning to Write Programs